-Branches will move from being a transactional channel to physical point of interaction which can have huge impact on sales.
+Citibank has very few branches in South San Francisco.
+It is completely ignoring the high market potential of the Southern part of the city.
+We suggest Citibank to plan branch outlets in high income regions of South.
+This will expansion to customer base.
+Conclusion Branches will move from being a transactional channel to physical point of interaction which can have huge impact on sales.
 Banks must identify this change and must set meaningful criteria in determining their location strategy.
 In this study we determined appropriate branch location for 8 national banks: Citibank, Chase Bank, Bank of America, US Bank, Wells Fargo, TD Bank, Capital One and Fifth Third Bank in major cities such as Chicago, New York, Dallas, and Los Angeles, San Francisco, and Boston.
 Findings suggest that banks need to focus on their location strategy to keep their branch network profitable in the long run.
 Most of the banks are misrepresented; some have potential for increasing customer base with more branches while for others large number of branches is leading to revenue cannibalization.
 Also in some cases relocation of the network will lead to an efficient branch network.

-Perceptive Analytics

-Perceptive Analytics is a Data Analytics company, offering specialized services in Marketing Analytics, Data Visualization, Financial Modeling, Spreadsheet Modeling and application solutions.
-We serve large and medium sized companies in the US, India, Australia, Europe and Middle East.
+Perceptive Analytics Perceptive Analytics is a Data Analytics company, offering specialized services in Big Data Visualization, Marketing Analytics, Web Marketing Analytics, Financial Modeling, Spreadsheet modeling and application solutions.
+We serve medium to large companies in the USA, India, Australia, Europe and Middle East.
 We provide analytics solutions for optimizing location decisions.
 The following are samples of some of the other analysis we do: Customer Profiling, Mapping Customer Location, Competitive Analysis, Demographic Analysis, Market Potential Analysis and Analysis of a site on the overall network.
 We adopt the right strategy and create marketing edge so you can create winning products, enhance sales and convert traffic into customers.
 To know more you can reach us at cs@perceptive-analytics.com.